shakacode/shakapacker/docs/v6_upgrade.md

    source_path: app/javascript
    source_entry_path: /
    ```
-   If you prefer this configuratiom, then you will move your `app/javascript/packs/*` (including `application.js`) to `app/javascript/` and update the configuration file.
+   If you prefer this configuration, then you will move your `app/javascript/packs/*` (including `application.js`) to `app/javascript/` and update the configuration file.

    Note, moving your files is optional, as you can stil keep your entries in a separate directory, called something like `packs`, or `entries`.
 This directory is defined with the `source_path`.